lukeliasi/database-backups-s3/README.md

 # Database S3 backups
-This script provides a simple and automated way to back up your essential databases to AWS S3, ensuring that your data is always safe and retrievable.
+This script provides a simple all-in-one automated way to back up your databases to AWS S3.

-The script provides the capability to initiate backups either upon its startup or on a scheduled basis using Cron expressions.
-Backups are compressed to reduce file size.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/U_wjYd?referralCode=lukeliasi)

+Supported databases:
+- `postgres`
+- `mysql`
+- `mongodb`

+## Features
+- Define multiple databases of different types in your configuration, and the script will automatically handle the backup process for all of them in one execution.
+- Backups can be initiated either upon the script execution or on a scheduled basis using a cron job.
+- Backups are compressed to reduce file size.

 ## How it works
 1. Define database connection URI strings for each database you want backed up and the backup schedule